apify/apify-docs/docs/storage.md

 The [Apify SDK](https://sdk.apify.com) is a JavaScript/Node.js library which allows you to build your own web scraping and automation solutions.
 It requires [Node.js](https://nodejs.org/en/) 10.17 or later, with the exception of **Node.js 11**.

-For setup instructions and to learn how to build your own actors, visit the [SDK documentation](https://sdk.apify.com/docs/guides/getting-started).
+[See the [SDK documentation](https://sdk.apify.com/docs/guides/getting-started) for setup instructions and to learn how to build your own actors.

 ### [](#javascript-api-client) JavaScript API client